swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-14-continuous-deployment-of-the-model-with-mlem-and-the-cicd-pipeline.md

 ## Introduction

 In this chapter, you will deploy the model to the Kubernetes cluster with the help of the CI/CD pipeline.
-We will use the MLEM tool to deploy the model to the cluster and the pipeline to trigger the deployment.
+You will use the [MLEM](../tools.md) tool to deploy the model to the cluster and the pipeline to trigger the deployment.

 The steps will be similar to the last chapter, but we will use the pipeline to automate the process.